moltenform/lnzscript/doc/rst/lnz_02_contribute.rst

 The project relies on QtScript.
 QtScript is a new class in the Qt toolkit that provides an Ecma-262 interpreter, and one can expose C++ functions to it.

-The functions are implemented with a mixture of the Windows api, Qt, AutoItX, and Nirsoft's Nircmd.
+The functions are implemented with a mixture of the Windows api, Qt, and AutoItX.
 At a future date, code from the AutoHotKey project may be incorporated.

 Internal Structure
 -----------------------